GLOBAL MARKETS-Stocks rise on China data; yen down on BOJ plan

 tracks stocks in 45 countries, rose 1.2 percent to its highest

 level since March 18.
-The percentage gain on the index was the
+At the peak, the percentage gain on the

 Europe's FTSEurofirst 300 index was up 1.8 percent.